AdobeDocs/real-time-cdp-collaboration.en/help/guide/setup/manage-destinations.md

 Desintations are configured in the **[!UICONTROL Setup]** section of Real-Time CDP Collaboration.
 To configure a destination, navigate to **[!UICONTROL Setup]** and then select the **[!UICONTROL My destinations]** tab.
 Here, you can view all available destinations.

+>[!IMPORTANT]
+>
+>To configure and manage desintations, your user must have a role with the **Manage Audience Data** permission assigned to them.
+For more information about managing roles, refer to the [manage roles](../permissions/manage-roles.md) guide.

 ![The My destinations tab in the Setup workspace showing the available destinations.](/help/assets/setup/manage-destinations/my-destinations.png)

 The set up process for destinations is dependent on the destination you are configuring.
 Refer to the [available destinations](../destinations/overview.md#available-destinations) catalog to view the available destinations and their configuration guides.